 As the oven preheats to 325°, I whisk together 2 eggs, 1 cup vegetable oil, 2 cups sugar, and 2 cups finely grated zucchini*.

 Once everything is mixed together well, I add in 1/2 cup chopped walnuts and 1/2 cup raisins.
 I pour the batter evenly into 2 greased and floured loaf pans.
-I bake the zucchini bread for an hour, checking if it is done with a toothpick in the center.
+I bake the zucchini bread for an hour, checking if it is done with a toothpick or a cake tester in the center.

 *You can grate it to the consistency you like.
 I prefer finely for my bread.